 What does Hyaluronidase cost?

 The cost of hyaluronidase varies based on how much treatment is required and the areas affected.
-We can provide a quote based on consultation, but the average treatment ranges from $250 to $300.
+We can provide a quote based on consultation, but the average treatment ranges from $500 and up.

 Example of before and after hyaluronidase: